davestemerdink/fuel-plugin-scaleio/README.md

 5. It is not possible to use different backends for persistent and ephemeral volumes.
 6. Disks for SDS-es should be unallocated before deployment via FUEL UI or cli.
 7. MDMs and Gateways are deployed together and only onto controller nodes.
-8. There is no ability to split data network traffic from replication traffic.
-9. There is no fault sets support.
-10. Adding and removing node(s) to/from the OpenStack cluster won't re-configure the ScaleIO.
+8. Adding and removing node(s) to/from the OpenStack cluster won't re-configure the ScaleIO.
-     This is a limitation of the Fuel Plugin Framework which doesn't trigger task when those actions are performed.
-     One exception here is new SDC compupents are registered in ScaleIO automatically.
-     Registering other components is possible either by running the task 'update_hosts' on controllers (via FUEL cli) or by adding component into ScaleIO cluster via ScaleIO cli (scli) that available on controller nodes.
-     For removal nodes it is needed to remove nodes from ScaleIO via ScaleIO cli (scli).

 # Installation Guide